 Frontier Airlines

-In fall 2023, Frontier Airlines launched its GoWild!
+In 2023, Frontier Airlines launched its GoWild!
 All-You-Can-Fly Pass.
 Those who purchase the pass can enjoy unlimited flights to any domestic or international destination the airline flies to.
 Before purchasing, be sure to check the airline’s extensive list of fees — but if you’re flexible and travel light, the potential savings with Frontier’s GoWild!
 Pass can be substantial.

 Pros